wvbirder/docker-qloudable/Linux050.md

 ### **STEP 10**: Edit /etc/sysconfig/selinux

-To ensure that permissive mode survives re-boots please edit /etc/sysconfig/selinux
+To ensure that permissive mode survives re-boots please edit `/etc/sysconfig/selinux`

-- Using vi change the SELINUX line to **permissive**. **Type** the following:
+- Using vi, change the SELINUX line to **permissive**. **Type** the following:

 ```
 vi /etc/sysconfig/selinux
 ```

    ![](images/050Linux/42.png)

+- Save the file and exit out of vi

 **This completes the Set Up!**